rstudio/visual-markdown-editing/docs/copyedit-technical.md

 ## Embedded Code

-Source code which you include in an R Markdown document can either by for display only or can be executed by knitr as part of rendering.
+Source code which you include in an R Markdown document can either be for display only or can be executed by knitr as part of rendering.
 Code can furthermore be either inline or block (e.g. an Rmd code chunk).

 ### Displaying Code